flybywiresim/docs/docs/fbw-a32nx/feature-guides/flyPad/throttle-calibration.md

 ==}

-???
-"How to check and change the deadbands"
+??? note "How to check and change the deadbands"
     ![Deadband around a detent setting](../../assets/flypad/throttle-calibration/deadband-setting.png "Deadband around a detent setting"){loading=lazy}

     The image above shows the controller in the `IDLE` position with a control value of -0.50.

     As some controllers might be at a lower or higher value than -0.50 and even the same controller might sometimes have slightly different values although in the same position, the `deadband` of 0.05 ensures that small differences in actual values are treated as within a valid range for the `IDLE` position.
 In this case all values from -0.55 to -0.45 are valid `IDLE` positions.

     Notice that the blue bar correspondents to current throttle position and is between two green lines.
 The green lines mark your deadband range for the detent.
 As long as the blue bar is between them, the throttle reads this as the corresponding detent.
 If your throttle is outside these green bars they become gray as you no longer are in the corresponding detent.

     If your controller is in the correct detent position but the value is outside the deadband range carefully increase the deadband value to include the current value of the controller.

     !!! warning "Do not change the deadband if not necessary and also never set a too large value as deadband ranges mustn't overlap!"

 ### 4. Start with Full Reverser (or Idle)

 We start the detent calibration with the lowest throttle setting.

-???
-"How to calibrate: Controllers with Reverser on Axis"
+??? note "How to calibrate: Controllers with Reverser on Axis"
     For controllers with Reverser the lowest setting is `Full Reverse`.
     Pull your controller levers all the way back into the `Full Reverse` position.

     ![Full Reverse Position](../../assets/flypad/throttle-calibration/full-reverse.png "Full Reverse Position"){loading=lazy}

     The "Current Value" should be close to -1.0.

     {== Press "Set From Throttle" on both sides. ==}

-???
-"How to calibrate: Controllers without Reverser on Axis"
+??? note "How to calibrate: Controllers without Reverser on Axis"
     For controllers without Reverser the lowest setting is `IDLE`.
     Pull your controller levers all the way back into the `IDLE` position.

     ![Idle Position](../../assets/flypad/throttle-calibration/idle.png "Idle Position"){loading=lazy}

     The "Current Value" should be close to -0.5.

     {== Press "Set From Throttle" on both sides. ==}

 ### 5. Go through all Detents

 Go through all detents from lowest thrust to highest thrust carefully and repeat the process from [Step 4.](#4-start-with-full-reverser-or-idle) for each detent.

-???
-"How to calibrate all detents"
+??? note "How to calibrate all detents"
     Set the controller lever to the desired position and click the corresponding button on the calibration page.

     1. Reverse Full